The Jackal (1997 film)

-The Jackal is a 1997 American action thriller film directed by Michael Caton-Jones, and starring Bruce Willis, Richard Gere, and Sidney Poitier in his final film role.
-The film involves the hunt for a paid assassin.
-It is a loose remake of the 1973 film The Day of the Jackal, which starred Edward Fox, and was based on the 1971 novel of the same name by Frederick Forsyth.
-Although the film earned mostly negative reviews from critics, it was a commercial success and grossed $159.3 million worldwide against a $60 million budget.
+The Jackal is a 1997 American action thriller film directed by Michael Caton-Jones.
+It is a loose take on the 1973 film The Day of the Jackal, which was based on the 1971 novel of the same name by Frederick Forsyth.
+The film stars Bruce Willis, Richard Gere, and Sidney Poitier in his final theatrically released film role.

+The Jackal was released in the United States by Universal Pictures on November 14, 1997.
+The film received mostly negative reviews from critics but was a commercial success, grossing $159.3 million worldwide against a $60 million budget.